openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer - Cross-Device (with Information Pre-Submitted by the End-User) {#use-case-4}

 The End-User is starting a job at a new employer.
 The employer requests the End-User to upload specific documents to the employee portal.
-After a few days, the End-User receives an email from the employer indicating that their employee Credential is ready to be claimed and provides instructions to scan a presented QR code for its retrieval.
-The End-User scans the QR code with their smartphone, which opens the Wallet.
+After a few days, the End-User receives an email from the employer indicating that the employee Credential is ready to be claimed and provides instructions to scan a presented QR code for its retrieval.
+The End-User scans the QR code with the smartphone, which opens the Wallet.
 Meanwhile, the End-User has received a text message with a Transaction Code to the smartphone.
-After entering the Transaction Code in the Wallet for security reasons, the End-User confirms the Credential issuance, and receives the Credential into their Wallet.
+After entering the Transaction Code in the Wallet for security reasons, the End-User confirms the Credential issuance, and receives the Credential into the Wallet.

 ## Credential Offer - Cross-Device & Deferred {#use-case-5}